Rational Matrices: Technical Details

 coprime).
 In the default case the function just returns a boolean

 variable.
-However, if the optional argument only.answer
+However, if the optional argument only.answer is

-, then a list is returned which contains the
+set to FALSE, then a list is returned which contains the

 above described staircase form.
 The list contains the following